XROMMPackages/XROMM_MayaTools/README.md

 # README #

 XROMM_MayaTools are a set of maya-embedded-language (.mel) scripts and a Maya shelf toolbar for XROMM workflow processes.
-David Baier, Professor of Biology at Providence College is the primary developer.
+David Baier, Professor of Biology at Providence College is the primary developer and should be acknowledged in all publications using XROMM MayaTools.

 XROMM_MayaTools are used to calculate marker centroids from CTscans, animate XROMM data, import X-ray camera reconstructions, create joint coordinate systems and export XROMM data.
 ***